 Under the Companies Law, the board of directors of a public company must appoint an internal auditor proposed by the corporate audit committee (see under "Committees of the Board of Directors" - "Corporate Audit Committee", above).
 The internal auditor may be an employee of the company but may not be an interested party, an office holder or a relative of the foregoing, nor may the internal auditor be the company's independent accountant or its representative.
 The role of the internal auditor is to examine, among other things, whether the company's actions comply with applicable law, integrity and orderly business procedure.
-The internal auditor has the right to request that the chairman of the corporate audit committee convene a corporate audit committee meetings.
-The internal auditor's tenure cannot be terminated without his or her consent, nor can he or she be suspended from such position unless the board of directors and to the corporate audit committee.
+The internal auditor has the right to request that the chairman of the corporate audit committee convene a corporate audit committee meeting, and the internal auditor may participate in all corporate audit committee meetings.
+The internal auditor's tenure cannot be terminated without his or her consent, nor can he or she be suspended from such position unless the board of directors has so resolved after hearing the opinion of the corporate audit committee and after providing the internal auditor with the opportunity to present his or her position to the board of directors and to the corporate audit committee.